tomossmith/MS2-MariosPizza/README.md

     A link will be generated for your live site.
     Initially all the content had not loaded correctly onto the site.
 After a force reload on my browser, the site displayed correctly.

+*    ### Running the code locally, using your API Keys.

+     In order to display the website with all its features, you will need to clone the repositry to your GitHub account or locally.
+You can then enter your own API keys to enable the features on the site.

+     Cloning will enable you to copy all of the site's files at that time, into your own working enviroment to apply any changes or test the site.

+     <b>How to clone the repositry</b>
+     1. On GitHub, navigate to the repositry location, or [Click Here](https://github.com/tomossmith/mariospizza)
+     2. On the right hand side of the page you will see a green button labelled 'Code'.
+Click This
+     3. A menu will appear with different ways of cloning the repositry.

+          <b>Clone the Repositry By HTTPS</b>
+          a.
+From the previous step, click on the clipboard button (located after the address) under the 'HTTPS' tab.
+          b.
+Open terminal and change directory to the area you wish to load the repositry into.
+          c.
+Once you're in the required directory, enter the command 'git clone' and paste the URL that you added to the clipboard in the previous step.
+          - Press Enter

+          <b>Clone the Repositry to GitHub Desktop</b>
+          a.
+Follow steps 1,2 and 3 above.
+          b.
+Click 'Open with GitHub Desktop
+          c.
+Follow the prompts within the GitHub Desktop popups to complete the clone.

+          <b>How to download a Zip file of the repositry</b>
+          a.
+Follow steps 1,2 and 3 above.
+          b.
+Select the option 'Download Zip'

+     Once you have cloned the repositry, you will need to obtain your own Google Maps API key.
+     To obtain your own key, you can follow the instructions on the Google Website [Click Here](https://developers.google.com/maps/documentation/maps-static/get-api-key)

+     Once you have the key you can enter it on the final line of script within the index.html page.

+     The script is formatted as follows: src="https://maps.googleapis.com/maps/api/js?key= ENTER YOUR KEY HERE.
 ----

 * ## Problems